7. French Primary School - Ecole Primaire

 The school week is 24 hours, attended over 4 or 4.5 days a week, as determined by the school.
 Most schools have opted for 4 days, leaving Wednesday free.
-Since 2008, attendance at school on a Saturday morning, which used to be so much of a feature of schooling in France, has been abolished.
+Attendance at school on a Saturday morning, which used to be so much of a feature of schooling in France, has been abolished.

-In recent years the government has banned the use of modern teaching methods of French in all primary schools, insisting on a return to more a more orthodox teaching of the language.
+In recent years the government has sought to ban the use of modern teaching methods of French in all primary schools, insisting on a return to more a more orthodox teaching of the language.

 The decision has been taken because of concern about the number of pupils leaving primary school without an adequate grasp of the language or ability to read.